josedbaez/josedbaez.github.io/source/_posts/sitecore-okta-login.md

-title: Log-in to Sitecore using OpenID Connect with Okta
+title: Log in to Sitecore using OpenID Connect with Okta
 date: 2017/09/30
 categories:
 - Sitecore